mrFlick72/spring-cloud-kubernetes-demo/README.md

 Remember to enable ingress with this command: ```minikube addons enable ingress -p spring-cloud-k8s``` In order to test on minikube you can use my docker images on docker hub and that's it install the kubernetes manifests under kubernetes folder.

-Pay attention before to install all k8s descriptors is needed to apply a command like this: `kubectl create clusterrolebinding admin --clusterrole=cluster-admin --serviceaccount=default:default`
+Pay attention before to install all k8s descriptors is needed to apply a command like this: `kubectl apply -f service-account.yml`
  The command is needed due to Spring Cloud Kubernetes interacts with Kubernetes api, without run this command you will get an error like below:
 ```
 There was an unexpected error (type=Internal Server Error, status=500).